DVC Health and Safety Regulation in Commercial Roofing

 - Regular inspections of scaffolding, tools, and access equipment.

-- Plant and equipment logs to track maintenance and safety compliance.
+- Plant and equipment log to track maintenance and safety compliance.

 - Risk Assessments and Method Statements (RAMS) to ensure foreseeable hazards are identified and controlled before work begins